Call For Presentations

 Each abstract will be peer reviewed by two scientific committee members and ranked according to the following selection criteria:

-- Relevance to the conference theme
+- Relevance of topic to the conference theme

-Successful applicant terms & conditions
+Successful applicant terms and conditions

-|Draft program available||September 2020|
+|Draft program available||July 2022|

 Please direct all other program enquiries to:

-AMTA2020 Conference Secretariat
+AMTA 2022 Conference Secretariat